commitmas/commitmas-3-return-of-commitmas/README.md

 - **Wednesday 12/14** - Curating a group of people that build tools together with [Matthew Brender](https://twitter.com/mjbrender:)
 - **Wednesday 12/21** - DevOps Discussion with [John Hildebrand](https://twitter.com/snoopj123)

+Registration for the Commitmas online webinars may be completed through the [US #vBrownBag](https://attendee.gotowebinar.com/register/4381236442732324866) page.

 # Commit to Your Project
 We all have different level of expertise when it comes to GitHub.
 Here are a few options based on your comfort level.
 Remember: **focus on learning how git works** and let the other topics follow.